jdswinbank/tkp-archive/documentation/source/library/database/schema.rst

     The 1-sigma error of the source in decl as measured on the sky, in arcsec.

 **x**
-    The x-Cartesian coordinate of the source, generated by the database from ra, decl: COS(decl) * COS(ra) .
+    The x-Cartesian coordinate of the source, generated by the database from ra, decl: :math:`\cos(decl) \times \cos(ra)`.

 **y**
-    The y-Cartesian coordinate of the source, generated by the database from ra, decl: COS(decl) * SIN(ra)
+    The y-Cartesian coordinate of the source, generated by the database from ra, decl: :math:`\cos(decl) \times \sin(ra)`.

 **z**
-    The z-Cartesian coordinate of the source, generated by the database from ra, decl: SIN(decl)
+    The z-Cartesian coordinate of the source, generated by the database from ra, decl: :math:`\sin(decl)`.

 **margin**
     Not used, defaults to 0.

 **det_sigma**
     The detection level of the source, which none of the current catalogs provides, and defaults to 0.

 **src_type**
     Only the WENSS catalog reports the source type: M for a multi-component source, C for a subcomponent of the parent M, S for a single source and E for an extended source.
 Currently, we associate extracted sources with all source types.

 **fit_probl**
     WENSS and NVSS report occasional fit problems.

 **PA**
-    Position angle of fitted major axis, in degrees
+    Position angle of fitted major axis, in degrees.

 **PA_err**
-    Error on position angle of fitted major axis, in degrees
+    Error on position angle of fitted major axis, in degrees.

 **major**
-    Major axis of deconvolved component size, in arcsec
+    Major axis of deconvolved component size, in arcsec.

 **major_err**
-    Mean error on major axis, in arcsec
+    Mean error on major axis, in arcsec.

 **minor**
-    Minor axis of deconvolved component size, in arcsec
+    Minor axis of deconvolved component size, in arcsec.

 **minor_err**
-    Mean error on minor axis, in arcsec
+    Mean error on minor axis, in arcsec.

 **avg_f_peak**
     Peak flux (in Jy) of source.
 It is prefixed by avg, since its value is based on a number of observations, as will also be the case when we add LOFAR surveys (MSSS) to this table.

 **avg_f_peak_err**
-    Mean error on peak flux of source, in Jy
+    Mean error on peak flux of source, in Jy.

 **avg_f_int**
-    Integrated flux of source, in Jy
+    Integrated flux of source, in Jy.

 **avg_f_int_err**
-    Mean error on integrated flux of source, in Jy
+    Mean error on integrated flux of source, in Jy.

 **frame**
     Some catalogs have a reference to a frame/fits image/jpg postage stamp for the field the source was detected in.

 catalog
 =======

 This table stores the information about the catalogs that are loaded into the pipeline database.

 **id**
     Every catalog gets a unique id, generated by the database.